 After the accident, his facial expressions communicated how much his body was in excruciating pain.
 Slowly through time, nearly all his bodily injuries have healed.
 We're thankful that we can now take him outside on the rehab's garden patio in a wheelchair for two hours a day.
 We appreciate the days when his vitals and health are stable.
 We stay attentive to his changing symptoms, including "sympathetic storm" episodes of having an elevated heart rate, body contractions and increased breaths per minute.
 We encourage him at the rehab, and during our trips to the ER, while still understanding that his cognitive capacities are unresponsive.
 He has been in a persistent vegetative state, but our family is deeply committed to every step of the way - with providing comfort, presence, and brain stimulation (with talking to him, massage, music, PT, and more) everyday.

 Our mom has stayed strong, positive and supported thanks to everyone in our community.
 She's become our dad's full-time, daily nurse and source of encouragement.
 We take turns to relieve her, and we try our best to make sure she goes to yoga on Tuesday mornings and to walk when she can.
 She meditates every morning, and stands in gassho by the butsudan to share gratitude, and good energy for Daddy.
-Amy hustles as an optometrist 5-6 days a week, and rushes over to relieve our mom after work nearly everyday.
-Traci is in the home stretch of finishing her Master's in Social Work; before classes, after internship, between writing papers and working in community, Traci supports Daddy's slow, but steady healing.
+Amy hustles as an optometrist 5-6 days a week, and Traci has just graduated with her Master's in Social Work; both relieve our mom after work nearly everyday.

 The constant support from our Sangha at the San Fernando Valley Hongwanji Buddhist Temple, family, and friends from all parts of our lives have kept us going.
 We love you all, our community, greatly.